Rapeseed cultivation guide

 - Critical phase with maximum need for water and nutrients.

-- The flowers are fertilized and the creation of lobes begins.
+- The flowers are fertilised and the creation of lobes begins.

 - Requires boron (B) sufficiency to form the lobes.